 Are you tired of wasting time and resources searching for the right candidates?
-The solution to this problem may be closer than you think.
-There is a good chance the people you work with every day have friends, family members, or former colleagues who are perfect for the roles you’re hiring for.
+The solution to this problem may be closer than you think, in the form of employee referral programs.
+There is a good chance the people you work with every day have friends, family members, or former colleagues who are ideal candidates for the roles you’re hiring for.

-A referral program can help you overcome common challenges and meet and exceed your hiring goals.
-In this blog post, we’ll explore all the benefits of a referral program, and how a referral management system automates the process for recruiters and provides referees and referrers with a positive experience.
+An employee referral program can help you overcome common challenges and meet and exceed your hiring goals.
+In this article, we’ll explore all of employee referral program benefits, and how referral automation system streamlines the process for recruiters and provides referees and referrers with a positive experience.
 Let’s get into it.

 Sourcing candidates continues to be a difficult task, especially for the most in-demand roles.
 A joint survey conducted by Sense and Talent Board found that engaging passive talent is the top challenge recruiting leaders face today.

-Asking your workforce to recommend great people they know is a proven method for connecting with high-quality candidates who make great employees.
+Asking your workforce for employee referrals is a proven method for connecting with high-quality candidates who make great hires.
 In fact, 88% of employers say referrals are their best source of new candidates.
 And 45% of referral hires stay with the organization longer than 4 years (from comparison, only about 25% of job board hires are retained for more than 4 years).